risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Items.md

 This tutorial outlines the basic steps of how to create an item, use 3d assets, and implement its behaviour.

+---

+Warning: Some parts of this tutorial are outdated:

+- The CustomItem C# project.

+- The way of loading assets, outdated embedded assets technique instead of just putting files next to your bepinex plugin dll.

+- The way the assetbundle is made should be done through the Unity Official AssetBundle Browser or by using ThunderKit

+---

 The [boilerplate mod](https://github.com/risk-of-thunder/r2boilerplate) implements a very simple item, so using it as a reference point is useful.

 ## [ItemAPI](https://github.com/risk-of-thunder/R2API/tree/master/R2API.Items)